Skip to main content

 This calculator handles one slice of that problem: selecting a beam size based on bending moment under uniform load for a simple span.
 That is the dominant design case for residential and light commercial headers, lintels, and floor beams.
 It gives you a credible starting point — the kind of number you need to get a material cost estimate, have an informed conversation with your engineer, or sanity-check a contractor's proposal.

-What it does not cover: deflection limits (your beam might be strong enough but sag too much), concentrated loads (a column bearing on the beam mid-span changes everything), lateral bracing (an unbraced beam loses capacity), and connection design (bolted vs welded end connections affect the beam's effective span).
+What it does not cover: deflection limits (your beam might be strong enough but sag too much — run a deflection check separately), concentrated loads (a column bearing on the beam mid-span changes everything), lateral bracing (an unbraced beam loses capacity), and connection design (bolted vs welded end connections affect the beam's effective span).
 For anything beyond a straightforward residential header, these factors matter and require professional analysis.

 Common Steel Beam Sizes for Residential Construction

 These are general guidelines only.
 Your actual beam size depends on specific loading, deflection criteria, and local building code requirements.
 Prices as of March 2026, US national averages: A36 steel runs $1.50–$3.00 per pound fabricated and delivered.
-Stainless steel or weathering steel (Cor-Ten) costs substantially more.
+Stainless steel or weathering steel (Cor-Ten) costs two to four times more.

 Section modulus (S) is the single most useful number when sizing a beam for bending.
 It captures how efficiently the beam's cross-section resists bending forces — bigger S means the beam can handle a larger bending moment before reaching its stress limit.